seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/README.md

 ## SoftConsole
 SoftConsole is Microsemi’s free software development environment facilitating the rapid development of bare-metal and RTOS based C/C++ software for Microsemi CPU and SoC based FPGAs.
 It provides development and debug support for all Microsemi SoC FPGAs and 32-bit soft IP CPUs.
 SoftConsole can be downloaded [here](https://www.microsemi.com/product-directory/design-tools/4879-softconsole).

-### SoftConsole Projects
-A set of RISC-V example software projects are also available for these designs from the SoftConsole [page](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole).